Stable Diffusion within Open WebUI (20240730)

 button to get a running shell

-within the terminal, which might be useful for some containers. watchtower
+within the terminal, which might be helpful for some containers. watchtower

 does not have either bash